A. Y. Jackson Secondary School (Ottawa): Athletics

 The school has achieved city National Capital Secondary School Athletic Association championships for the Varsity lacrosse (2015, 2016, 2018 & 2019) and junior boys rugby program.
 Senior Boys Volleyball won city championships in 1986, 1988, 1995, 2001, and 2002 as well as three Western Conference Championships in 2003, 2004, and 2020.
 The Junior Boys Basketball won three Western Conference titles (2003, 2005, 2006).
 The Blue Jays also won city championships for boys baseball in 2005, 2011, and 2014.

-The AYJ Badimation Club won championships in 1983, 1985, 1986, 1997, 1998, 2005, and 2010.
-In 2008, the senior boys' basketball team won the provincial OFSAA AA championship, the first Ottawa high school to win a provincial basketball championship in 59 years.
+The AYJ Badminton Club won championships in 1983, 1985, 1986, 1997, 1998, 2005, and 2010.
+In 2008, the senior boys' basketball team won the provincial Boys' OFSAA AA championship, becoming the first Ottawa high school to win a provincial basketball championship in 59 years.
 In 2020, AYJ won a Tier 2 Girls Hockey Championship.

 In 2009, the varsity boys non-contact hockey team won the city championship.
 The Snowboard & Ski Club is the largest club at the school with regular multi-day excursions during the winter months to Le Massif and Mont-Sainte-Anne, as well as single-day trips to Mont-Tremblant.

-Controversy
+Math and literacy standards

+Grade 9 math

+The percentage of A.Y Jackson Secondary School students that met the provincial grade 9 math standards in 2023–2024 was 59%, compared to 55% for the Ottawa-Carleton District School Board, and to 54% for Ontario's English schools and 61% for Ontario's French schools.

+Grade 10 literacy

+The percentage of A.Y Jackson Secondary School students that met the provincial grade 10 literacy standards in 2023–2024 was 94%, compared to 87% for the Ottawa-Carleton District School Board, and to 85% for Ontario's English schools and 92% for Ontario's French schools.

+Suicide of Jamie Hubley

-In late 2011 a student at A. Y. Jackson, Jamie Hubley (son of Allan Hubley) committed suicide due to bullying.
-According to a news report at the time, the student was the “only openly gay student at the school,” and was bullied as a result.
+On 15 October 2011, A. Y. Jackson student Jamie Hubley (son of Ottawa City Councillor Allan Hubley) died by suicide.
+According to a news report at the time, Hubley was the “only openly gay student at the school,” and was bullied as a result.
 Hubley described in his final blog post being called "fag" in the hallways.
-His father stated that posters promoting an "anti-discrimination Rainbow Club" at school were torn down and Jamie was bullied in the hallways.
+His father stated that posters promoting the "anti-discrimination Rainbow Club" at school were torn down by students.
 Calls for stronger programs led to the establishment of an anti-bullying initiative, announced at A. Y. Jackson, and launched by the Canadian Red Cross in the wake of his suicide.